 Organic Cotton Baby Doll

 The organic cotton baby doll is not a toy my son ever gravitated towards.
 My daughter got a similar doll in a later box, and she did like playing with it, but this smaller one never took off for some reason.

 The purpose of this baby doll is to help your child build empathy, and Lovevery gives the option of choosing between three different skin tones.

-The best Amazon dupe I could find this organic cotton baby doll is from Apple Park, and it’s just under $50.
+The best Amazon alternative I could find was this organic cotton baby doll is from Apple Park, and it’s just under $50.
 Like Lovevery, it features organic cotton, and the design is very similar.

-However, for the price – and thinking back on our own usage – I probably wouldn’t splurge on this particular Lovevery dupe.
+However, for the price – and thinking back on our own usage – I probably wouldn’t splurge on this particular Lovevery alternative.

 Organic Cotton Sensory Pouch